dhruvldrp9/PortFolio/README.md

 # AI/ML Professional Portfolio

-A cutting-edge professional portfolio platform designed for AI and machine learning professionals to showcase technical achievements through a fully responsive and adaptive web application.
+A cutting-edge professional portfolio platform designed for AI and machine learning professionals to showcase technical achievements through a fully responsive and adaptive web application, optimized for GitHub Pages deployment.

 ## Features